 Gummy Bear Implants

 How Is A Breast Augmentation Performed?

 There are a number of things to consider prior to undergoing a breast augmentation procedure.
-In addition to addressing a woman’s personal preferences and goals, Dr. Pirani must also decide upon implant type and size, incision placement, and plane of insertion.
-Toronto breast augmentation surgeon Dr. Pirani considers all of these factors as well as your own breast/chest size to determine the best treatment method and enhance your breast size and shape.
+In addition to addressing a woman’s personal preferences and goals, Dr. Pirani must also decide upon implant type, size, incision placement, and plane of insertion.

-Generally in order to perform the procedure, an incision is made in the skin and then a pocket is developed either under or over the muscle.
+Generally, an incision is made in the skin and then a pocket is developed either under or over the muscle.
 The implant is then inserted into this pocket before the pocket is adjusted to optimize the cosmetic result.
 The pocket is irrigated and closed in a layered fashion.
-A dressing is applied over the small incision and a postoperative bra is applied.
+A dressing is applied over the small incision and a post-operative bra is applied.

 How To Choose A Breast Implant Size?

 Implants sizing is not the same as bra sizing.
 Implants sizing is based on volume.
 During your consultation with Dr. Pirani, he will have you try different implants on to see what size suits your goals ad body dimensions.
 In addition to volume, implants also vary in terms of projection.
 Dr. Pirani will also have you try on implants with different projections during your consultation to ensure you are confident in your implant choice.
 Dr. Pirani will take the time to understand your goals and will help guide your choice of implant size whether you want a natural and subtle look or a more dramatic transformation.

 What Incision Should I Choose?